Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Lake Dainava near Montreal

-After the increase of separatist ideas in Quebec which led to increased requirements to speak French in many jobs some of the Montreal Lithuanians migrated to Ontario.
+At the time Lithuanians immigrated to Montreal, English language was predominant, and thus seemed a logical choice for integration.
+After the increase of separatist ideas in Quebec which led to increased requirements to speak French in many jobs, many of the Montreal Lithuanians migrated to Ontario or western Canada.

 Montreal also is one of the most-Jewish cities in the world outside Israel, hosting some 100 000 Jews or 2,5% of the population.
 It has also attracted some Jews from Lithuania, among them the mother of famous singer Leonard Cohen, who is also buried in Montreal.